formkit/docs-content/3.inputs/datepicker.md

 ### Date styles

-To use a date style as the value, simply pass the style you’d like to use to the `value-format` prop:
+To use a date style as the value, pass the style you’d like to use to the `value-format` prop:

 ::Example
 ---